Wolf Conservation Volunteer Project in Portugal - Mafra

 This is a unique project for those who want to volunteer with animals, where you’ll get to help animals that you may not come across at home.

 Many tasks require medium to heavy physical effort, for example, carrying weights around 17lb/8kg.
-As the center is in a forested valley, the ground is irregular and with steep slopes, so you’ll need to be able to carry these weights while walking in such conditions.
+As the centre is in a forested valley, the ground is irregular and with steep slopes, so you’ll need to be able to carry these weights while walking in such conditions.
 A high level of physical fitness is therefore required.

 Why do Wolf Conservation volunteering in Mafra with IVHQ?